merkle-open/NitroNetSitecore/docs/installation.md

 ##### NuGet Package Installation
 There are several ways to install NitroNet into Sitecore.
 The easiest way is to use NitroNet together with Unity.
 Execute following line in your NuGet Package Manager to install NitroNet for Sitecore:

 `PM >` `Install-Package NitroNet.Sitecore.UnityModules`

 ##### Extend your Global.asax
-To activate NitroNet it's important to add/register the new View-Engine in your Application.
+To activate NitroNet it's important to add/register the new view engine in your application.
 You can do this, with these lines of code ([Gist](https://gist.github.com/daniiiol/216b161462db3dc2f7a3f43745bbfad0)):

 	<%@Application Language='C#' Inherits="Sitecore.Web.Application" %>
 	<%@ Import Namespace="NitroNet.Sitecore" %>